stuffedwombat/stuffedwombat.github.io/blogroll.md

 <i>It's just a single page!
 Good luck finding anything!</i>
 <br><br>

+**no nomand**

+Nomads follow the ressources they need.
+When I left home ~3 months ago, I was following cheap rent.

+Traveling through Argentina and the Rabbit Residency in Germany were amazing, but then the third thing fell through.
+After being well taken care of by friends and goverments before, I now realised that cheap rent needs consistent organisation.

+After a few days in a gray & miserable berlin hostel, I stopped pretending to be a nomad.

+It was LOT of fun, but extending that fun is not for me.
+I'd much rather explore new places as a tourist than as a perpetual stranger.

+Already, I have returned to my old ways, but, as always after travel appereantly, invigorated & highly motivated to lead the most boring life possible.

+I wake up early, work, cook, read on the couch until I drift away into a  nap after lunch, then work some more.
+At random intervals I go for little walks.

+It's kind of horrifiyng to me.
+I love it.

+No crazy art happenings, no drug excesses, no intense socialisation, just a quiet, reliable routine where I can slowly chip away at my work.
+There are even daily calisthenics now.

+I'm looking for a new place to stay, something more permanent, something that I can interior decorate and call my own.

+Large amounts of files have appeared on my computer in anticipation .
+Movies, PS2 games, ebooks.
+Files, not streams.
+I put them in their little folders and organise them a little.
+Que lindo!

+But already, after just one week, the danger of routine rears its round & wooly head:

+Every day it's a bit harder to plan my tasks for the next one, every day I find myself watching a bit more useless drivel on youtube, every day I grow more comfy.

+It seems like escape from the need for constant organisation is impossible, but at least I'm now organising in favor of extreme boredom, manufacturing the peace and stability I need to carefully craft some weird fucking games.

 **11.02.23 - system and content**

 Understanding how games work doesn't really help you to make your own.
 The creative process always overpowers abstract dichotomies and boiled-down observations.
 Actual action washes endless reflection away without effort.